usatales.com

 A flash flood hit Manoa Valley on Oahu in October 2004, fully flooding the main level of the University of Hawaii at Manoa Hamilton Library.
 In addition to demolishing portions of the library, the flood destroyed at least 60 dwellings and cost over $1 million in damage.

-In March 2006 itself, more than 30 days of severe rain caused massive Hawaii flooding as well as considerable public health hazards.
+In March 2006 itself, more than 30 days of severe rain caused massive floods as well as considerable public health hazards.
 It caused a dam to burst in Kauai, killing seven people.
 The rain on Oahu caused the sewer system in Waikiki to overflow, resulting in a sewage leak that contaminated areas of the island’s south shore.

 In April 2018, on the island chain of Kauai and Oahu, a series of thunderstorms generated record-breaking rainfall.
 An upper-level low passed across the region, spawning a mesoscale convective storm that traveled through eastern Oahu, dumping 5.55 inches of rain in some areas.
 Heavy rains resulted in flash flooding and landslides, which flooded roads and carried away numerous abandoned homes.
 532 homes were damaged or destroyed as a result of the floods.